 - Work individually with your instructor during office hours

 - Do all course homework prior to class

-- Take good notes during lectures Visit The Bridge for assistance with note taking and study skills
+- Take good notes during lectures, visit The Bridge for assistance with note taking and study skills

-- Tape record lectures (per professor permission)
+- Tape record lectures (per instructor permission)

 - Form a study group w/others in your class